JuliaSymbolics/Metatheory.jl/README.md

 The first stable version of Metatheory.jl is out!
 The goal of this release is to unify the symbolic manipulation ecosystem of Julia packages.
 Many features have been ported from SymbolicUtils.jl.
 Now, Metatheory.jl can be used in place of SymbolicUtils.jl when you have no need of manipulating mathematical expressions.
 SymbolicUtils.jl can now completely leverage on the generic stack of rewriting features provided by Metatheory.jl, highly decoupled from the symbolic term representation thanks to [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl).
 Read more in [NEWS.md](https://github.com/JuliaSymbolics/Metatheory.jl/blob/master/NEWS.md).

+The introduction of  [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl) has allowed for large potential in generalization of term rewriting and symbolic analysis and manipulation features.
+It’s been a few months we’ve been talking about the integration between Metatheory.jl with Symbolics.jl, as it has been shown in the ["High-performance symbolic-numerics via multiple dispatch"](https://arxiv.org/abs/2105.03949) paper.

 ## Recommended Readings - Selected Publications

 - The [Metatheory.jl manual](https://juliasymbolics.github.io/Metatheory.jl/stable/)